 Algeria is the second-largest Francophone nation in the world in terms of French speakers.
 Many educated people in the region are fluent in both French and Arabic.

-The Arabic language and culture have influenced Maghreb French, and it has become an essential part of it.
-This is more similar to Parisian French than sub-Saharan dialects.
+The Arabic language and culture have influenced Maghreb French, which has become an essential part of it.
+This language is more similar to Parisian French than sub-Saharan dialects.

 One example of this dialect is the verb kiffer.
 It means to like and comes from the Arabic word kif, which has the same meaning.
 Kiffer is common in Parisian slang.
 It shows how French dialects have spread globally.